t4ym-hackerone/mental-health-project/site/content/post/mental-health-pandemic.md

 ---
-title: 'Understanding and Management of Situational Depression'
+title: 'Understanding and Management of Depression during pandemic'
 date: 2017-01-04T15:04:10.000Z
 description: >-Our awful life occasions frequently trigger sensations of trouble, depression, and sorrow.
 ---